-Coping with Anxiety as an HSP
+Coping With Anxiety as an HSP

 How to face your fears and deal with anxiety.

 So what exactly is anxiety?
 You can recognise anxiety by that jittery, nervous feeling we all experience before a job interview or a first date.
 Our hands start sweating and our heart starts beating faster.
 Our mouth goes dry as our body becomes flooded with adrenaline, a hormone that is released when we are afraid.
-Anxiety makes it hard to concentrate, to eat and to sleep and we become fixated on the issue that is causing us to feel anxious.
+Anxiety makes it hard to concentrate, eat, and sleep and we become fixated on the issue that is causing us to feel anxious.
 We can easily begin to panic.

 Because highly sensitive people absorb so much stimulation from their environment, we are more susceptible to these feelings of anxiety.
-A recent study showed that people with a more sensitive ‘startle’ reflex, that is, highly sensitive people, are more susceptible to anxiety disorders because we have different genes than others, making it harder for us to deal with emotional arousal.
+A recent study showed that people with a more sensitive "startle" reflex, that is, highly sensitive people, are more susceptible to anxiety disorders because we have different genes than others, making it harder for us to deal with emotional arousal.

 This nervous feeling is a normal reaction to something that we’re afraid of.
-Emotions can help us to become aware of our environment and take action, driving us to ‘fight or flight’.
+Emotions can help us to become aware of our environment and take action, driving us to "fight or flight."
 While this kind of reaction was very helpful when we were living amongst wild boars and hungry hyenas (who wouldn’t be grateful for a built-in run-for-your-life response?) it can become debilitating when the problem is not the approach of a tiger but an upcoming deadline or a missed phone call.
 You remain seated at work or at home, but your body still reacts as though you need to move fast and so it gets your blood pumping, ready for action.
-When you don’t release that physical energy by, say, running after the tiger with a spear, you suddenly find yourself shaking, sweating, biting your nails and obsessively thinking about the issue at hand, unable to make it go away.
+When you don’t release that physical energy by, say, running after the tiger with a spear, you suddenly find yourself shaking, sweating, biting your nails, and obsessively thinking about the issue at hand, unable to make it go away.

-Besides the physical reactions, ‘anxiety can make you more fearful, alert, on edge, irritable, and unable to relax or concentrate.
-You may feel an overwhelming desire to seek the reassurance of others, to be weepy and dependent.’
-(Mind) It affects the way you think, so that you start imagining the worst.
+Besides the physical reactions, "anxiety can make you more fearful, alert, on edge, irritable, and unable to relax or concentrate.
+You may feel an overwhelming desire to seek the reassurance of others, to be weepy and dependent."
+(Mind) It affects the way you think so that you start imagining the worst.
 HSPs tend to be creative and have very active imaginations, so this can contribute to the negative fantasising that goes on in our minds when someone is late or a friend lets you down.
 It can become very difficult to remain calm and convince yourself that there’s nothing to worry about.

-1. Learn to recognise the signs and symptoms of anxiety, such as a dry mouth or beating heart.
+- Learn to recognise the signs and symptoms of anxiety, such as a dry mouth or beating heart.

-2. Don’t run away from what’s frightening you.
+- Don’t run away from what’s frightening you.
 That will only make your anxious feelings worse.
 Face it and remind yourself that it’s only fear.
 You will get through it and feel better.

-3. Remember that all the end-of-the-world scenarios in your mind are figments of your imagination.
+- Remember that all the end-of-the-world scenarios in your mind are figments of your imagination.
 They aren’t real, so let them go.

-4. Breathe.
+- Breathe.
 We often begin to breathe very shallowly when we’re afraid, making it harder to relax.
 Take a few deep breaths and you’ll feel calmer.